Skip to content

 Getting Started with Vibe Coding: An AgentOps Quickstart

 Vibe coding is the entry.
 AgentOps is how it stays reliable across more than one session.
-This article is the principle-level quickstart; the full operating loop is at /workflow.
+This article is the principle-level quickstart; the full operating loop is at /method.

 Andrej Karpathy named it: let the AI write code while you direct.
 That works for a one-off.
 It falls apart by session three.

 The failures are operational.
 Agents forget what they tried.
-Plans pass review and ship bugs anyway.
+Plans pass review and ship bugs anyway; 18% of my tasks needed a second pass the week I first measured it.
 Lessons evaporate between sessions.
 Longer prompts make this worse past about 40% context utilization.
-Generation is cheap; proving the output is correct, safe, and worth shipping is the scarce part.
-That gap is what these practices close.
+The gap between generating output and trusting it is what these practices close.
 What helps: fewer tokens, each paid for by intent, evidence, or a constraint that changes the next run.

-AgentOps applies the practices software teams already trust (XP, BDD, DDD, TDD, CI/CD) to the workflow your agents actually run.
-It keeps a file-backed record of what happened, so the next session starts loaded.
+AgentOps applies practices software teams already trust (BDD, DDD, TDD, and independent review) to the workflow coding agents run.
+It keeps a file-backed record of intent, candidate scope, evidence, and verdict so another context can inspect what happened.

 The Four Layers